-Badra Merrad Benyamina is defending his PhD thesis "Space Movements and Mutations in Algiers" in Dijon
+Badra Merrad Benyamina is defending her PhD thesis "Space Movements and Mutations in Algiers" in Dijon

 The defense will take place at the MSH of Dijon on July 1st at 14h30.

 This work was directed by André Larceneux, Emeritus Professor at the University of Borgogne and co-directed by Tahar Baouni, Professor at the Ecole Polytechnique d’Architecture et d’Urbanisme (EPAU-Alger), laboratoire VUDD

 Corinne Blanquart, Director of Research at IFSTTAR,Planning, Mobilities and Environment Department

 Marie-Hélene Massot, Professor at the University Paris-EST Créteil, LAB’Urba

 Thomas Thevenin, Professor at the University of Bourgogne, Laboratoire ThéMA